Minimise tax liability for beneficiaries on your death

 b.
 By withdrawing death benefits in several instalments, each in a new tax year, beneficiaries can avoid breaching the HRT threshold, saving a fortune in tax.

-Beneficiaries can open their own Retirement Account, giving them full access to the flexibility of a Guaranteed Annuity combined with Pension Drawdown, without any money having to leave the tax-advantaged wrapper.
+Beneficiaries can open their own Retirement Account, giving them full access to the flexibility of a Guaranteed Annuity combined with Pension Drawdown and Pension Savings, without any money having to leave the tax-advantaged wrapper.

-They can select their own blend of Annuity and Drawdown, to suit their needs.
+They can select their own blend to suit their needs.
 This makes The Retirement Account an ideal vehicle for inter-generational tax planning.

 Mark nominates his wife Jean as his beneficiary.
 Jean currently has a basic state pension and income from a part-time job, totalling £26,000.
-Unfortunately, Mark dies a year later, aged 76, and the Money-Back Guarantee pays out £95,436 (£4,564 has already been paid as income).
+Unfortunately, Mark dies a year later, aged 76, and the MoneyBack Guarantee pays out £95,239 (£4,611 has already been paid as income).

 What would happen with a traditional annuity?